 In fact, there is.
-Eating nutritious food keeps you healthy.
-If you’re looking for a nutritious food, apples are a good place to start.
+Eating nutritious food helps keep you healthy.
+If you're looking for a nutritious food, apples are a good place to start.
 Research over the past few decades has shown that apples are indeed a very healthy snack.

 Low in calories and sodium and having no fat and cholesterol, apples are sweet to eat and boast a wide variety of health benefits.
 Apples are good sources of vitamin A, which strengthens vision and bone development, and vitamin C, which boosts the immune system.